 How to use it

-“Feed a cold, starve a fever” is a traditional proverb often invoked in discussions about manageing illnesses through diet.
+“Feed a cold, starve a fever” is a traditional proverb often invoked in discussions about managing illnesses through diet.
 In modern contexts, the saying is typically mentioned in a reassuring or advisory manner, helping to convey practical wisdom passed down through generations.
 Whether it’s a parent caring for a ill child, a friend offering home remedies, or a health professional discussing old wives’ tales, this proverb serves as a reminder of the age-old belief that dietary adjustments can aid in recovery.
 The following examples illustrate various contemporary situations where this proverb might be applied.

 This proverb may be used in the context of the doctor giving advice to the patient.